HAS-Tools-Master/Homework_Template/assignment_1/README.md

-Use this folder for downloaded raw datasets.
-Note that if your datasets get too large you may need to store them locally.
+An example folder you might want to create for doing your work.
+You can create as many directories as you would like.